xuangao6/xuangao6/README.md

 I will graduate from TU Delft in July 2023 with a master’s degree in electrical engineering (signals & systems).

-I am actively looking for a junior position as a validation engineer where I can put my analytical thinking, customer-focused, communication, proactive, and rigorous skills into work to contribute to a sustainable world.
+I am actively looking for a junior engineer position where I can put my analytical thinking, customer-focused, communication, proactive, and rigorous skills into work to contribute to a sustainable world.

 Check the pinned projects for some of my most interesting works :) Thanks!